angular/angular/aio/content/guide/router.md

 ## Lazy loading

 You can configure your routes to lazy load modules, which means that Angular only loads modules as needed, rather than loading all modules when the application launches.
-Additionally, you can preload parts of your application in the background to improve the user experience.
+Additionally, preload parts of your application in the background to improve the user experience.

 For more information on lazy loading and preloading see the dedicated guide [Lazy loading NgModules](guide/lazy-loading-ngmodules).